-269 See id (noting that the town's manner of putting together a list of invitees "was at worst careless, and it was not done with a discriminatory intent").
+&lt;sup>269 See id (noting that the town's manner of putting together a list of invitees "was at worst careless, and it was not done with a discriminatory intent").

-270 Schragger, 117 Harv L Rev at 1892 (cited in note 12).
-Justice Thomas's concurrence argues for the importance of federalism considerations in Establishment Clause jurisprudence, but his approach is rather a blunt instrument that is not especially well suited to showing genuine sensitivity to the truly "local."
+&lt;sup>270 Schragger, 117 Harv L Rev at 1892 (cited in note 12).
+Justice Thomas's concurrence argues for the importance of federalism considerations in Establishment Clause jurisprudence, but his approach is rather a blunt instrument that is not especially well-suited to showing genuine sensitivity to the truly "local."
 See id at 1817-18.
 And, of course, Justice Kagan's dissent is concerned with the specific nature of the proceedings before the town board in Greece, where citizens are more likely to interact directly with, and sometimes petition, members on matters of individual concern.
-See Galloway, 134 S Ct at 1847 (Kagan, J, dissenting).
+See Galloway, 134 S Ct at 1847 (Kagan dissenting).
 Apart from an interest in the nature of the town board's proceedings, however, she is not otherwise especially interested in its location, or in its potentially limited capacity to marshal the same resources in planning its prayer practices that Congress or a state legislature might have.
 She is, in short, more interested in the what than the where of different governmental bodies.

-serve a community but lie outside its political boundaries.
-Indeed, it might have occurred to him that sometimes, however innocent the current actors may be, this phenomenon might be an artifact of past efforts to keep religious minorities, or their houses of worship, outside those jurisdictional lines.
+non might be an artifact of past efforts to keep religious minorities, or their houses of worship, outside those jurisdictional lines.

 What might this phenomenon demand in practice?
-Should it have required the Court to reject altogether the possibility of local legislative praver, or to impose on local communities the kinds of demanding tests that Justice Alito fears could never be satisfied?
-Although I personally believe that a proper reading of the Establishment Clause casts doubt on the propriety of legislative prayer at any level of government,271 I think that, assuming that legislative prayer continues to exist, it is possible to come up with standards for its exercise that do not render it impossible for local governmental bodies to maintain such a practice.
+Should it have required the Court to reject altogether the possibility of local legislative prayer, or to impose on local communities the kinds of demanding tests that Justice Alito fears could never be satisfied?
+Although I personally believe that a proper reading of the Establishment Clause casts doubt on the propriety of legislative prayer at any level of government, I think that, assuming that legislative prayer continues to exist, it is possible to come up with standards for its exercise that do not render it impossible for local governmental bodies to maintain such a practice.
 The answer is not the extreme deference-almost indifference-that Alito's concurrence suggests should govern in such cases.
-Nor is it the rather blunt binary choice that Justice Kagan's dissent offers, in which legislative prayer must remain rigidly nonsectarian, or government can allow sectarian invocations only if it ensures an unspecified degree of religious diversity as the outcome of its prayer practices.272
+Nor is it the rather blunt binary choice that Justice Kagan's dissent offers, in which legislative prayer must remain rigidly nonsectarian, or government can allow sectarian invocations only if it ensures an unspecified degree of religious diversity as the outcome of its prayer practices.